Jorgemucisalumfilho/devguide/.github/ISSUE_TEMPLATE/feature_request.md

----
+token
-name: Feature request
+name:Feature request
-about: Suggest an idea for this project
+about:Suggest an idea for this project title:token labels:criptomoeda
-title: ''
-labels: ''
-assignees: ''

----
+assignees:autocreate

-> Note: This repo is for the Python devguide.
+> Note:This repo is for the Python devguide.
 If you are requesting an enhancement for the Python language or CPython interpreter, then the CPython issue tracker is better suited for this report: https://github.com/python/cpython/issues